-Income tax provision consists of current and deferred taxes for U.S. federal, state, and foreign income taxes.
+Our income tax provision consists of current and deferred taxes for U.S. federal, state, and foreign income taxes.
 As we have a full valuation allowance on deferred tax assets, our income tax provision typically consists primarily of minimal state and foreign income taxes.

-The income tax benefit of \$1.2 million recorded for the six months ended June 30, 2020, is primarily related to the discrete deferred tax benefit attributable to the release of a portion of the valuation allowance during the quarter.
-The release of valuation allowance is attributable to the acquisition of Able Health, which resulted in deferred tax liabilities that, upon acquisition, allowed us to recognize certain deferred tax assets of approximately \$1.3 million that had previously been offset by a valuation allowance.
+The income tax benefit of \$6.7 million and \$1.2 million recorded for the nine months ended September 30, 2021 and 2020, respectively, is primarily related to the discrete deferred tax benefits attributable to the release of a portion of the valuation allowance during the respective periods.
+The release of valuation allowance is attributable to the acquisition of Twistle and Able Health, which resulted in deferred tax liabilities that, upon acquisition, allowed us to recognize certain deferred tax assets of \$6.8 million and \$1.3 million, respectively, that had previously been offset by a valuation allowance.